MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v3.0.0/Move-AzureVirtualNetwork.md

 ## PARAMETERS

 ### -VirtualNetworkName
-Name of the Virtual Network to migrate
+Specifies the name of the Virtual Network to migrate.

 ```yaml
 Type: String